RomLab/system-for-underfloor-heating-v2.0/README.md

 </p>

 ### Central control unit Raspberry Pi
-In the picture 5 is the cutout of part from all drawing (the picture 4) for central control unit.
-The central control unit is Raspberry Pi model 4b.
+In the picture 5 is a cutout of a part from the entire drawing (the picture 4) for the central control unit.
+The central control unit is a Raspberry Pi model 4b.

 <p align="center">
 <img src="diagrams/drawio/png/cutout-of-central-control-unit.png" width="250px" alt="The coutout from the picture 4 – the central control unit.">